Darshan808/Almuni-tracker/README.md

 ### TODOs:<br>
 - Develop a dedicated page for each alumni profile.
 - Improve and debug the login and signup system.
+(For more details -> https://github.com/Darshan808/Almuni-tracker/issues/4)

 ### Followed by:<br>
 - Aashish Karki   078bct004<br>